greco-project/pvcompare/docs/parameters.rst

 EUROSTAT_population.csv
 -----------------------
-    *Population on 1 January by age, sex and broad group of citizenship for European countries obtained from [7]*
+    *"Population on 1 January by age, sex and broad group of citizenship for European countries" of the years 2008 to 2019 obtained from [7]*

 Energetic demands